Condor Resources (CVE:CN) Stock Price Down 15% – Here’s What Happened

-Shares of Condor Resources Inc. (CVE:CN – Get Free Report) fell 15% during mid-day trading on Friday .
+Condor Resources Inc. (CVE:CN – Get Free Report) dropped 15% during mid-day trading on Friday .
 The company traded as low as C$0.15 and last traded at C$0.17.
-169,559 shares were traded during trading, an increase of 226% from the average session volume of 52,055 shares.
+Approximately 169,559 shares were traded during mid-day trading, an increase of 226% from the average daily volume of 52,055 shares.
 The stock had previously closed at C$0.20.

 About Condor Resources